matman26/matman26.github.io/_posts/2022-01-14-principles-of-cli-automation.markdown

 Think of an air conditioning unit that you can control by manipulating a rheostat.
 Whenever you switch the rheostat to a different position, a new *desired temperature* level is set for your AC.
-The AC will compare the current room temperature to whathever the user set the rheostat value to.
+The AC will compare the current room temperature to whatever the user set the rheostat value to.
 If there is a difference, a controller system will be triggered in order to get the current temperature value to the desired one.
 This is an example of a closed-loop or feedback-based control system, as your AC needs to know what the current temperature is (via some temperature sensor) to